Traden-Github/CS50-PSet/README.md

-# CS50_Assignments
+# CS50-PSet
-These are files for my assignments in CS50x
+These are files for my problem sets in CS50x